Full name Liam Edward Plunkett

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Liam Plunkett feared his county career was over before a move south, from Durham to Yorkshire, revived him.
+Plunkett had feared his career was over long before all that.
+A move south, from Durham to Yorkshire, after the 2012 season, revived him.
 Rather than slipping out of the game, he rediscovered his pace and ambition in one of English cricket's story-book recoveries.
 England, pummelled by the Australian Mitchell Johnson, and eager to find an out-and-out quick bowler of their own, liked what they saw during a Lions recall, and he played the four Tests of the 2014 summer as a shock trooper - two each against Sri Lanka and India - before succumbing to injury.

 Plunkett's return was not entirely untroubled; at times his control deserted him and his around-the-wicket approach did not always drum up the anticipated menace.
 But he stayed true to the exhortations of Yorkshire's coach, Jason Gillespie, to keep it simple and just bowl fast and he took 18 wickets in four Tests, with his match figures of nine for 176 against Sri Lanka on his adopted home ground of Headingley the highlight, a feat overshadowed by Sri Lanka's last-over win.
 Sternly bearded, with an upright style and strikingly gym-honed upper body, he regularly exceeded speeds of 90mph, but England seemed to conclude that subtlety and control was missing and thereafter chose to utilise him exclusively in white-ball cricket.